yoyololicon/MIR_HW1/README.md

 ### Q6: Local key detection

-Different from the above tast, we need to find the key at each time steps in the songs.
+Different from the above task, we need to find the key at each time steps in the songs.
 I use KS-profile matching Q4 and lots of average filtering(window size ~= 64s) on the chroma feature, eventually reach almost 60% of MIREX accuracy.